Am I Going to Take Control?

 burly as a catalyst to create my own, while in

-always a usual suspect or three with at least
+always, a usual suspect or three, alongside at

 because I’ve done this quite long enough to